d-bl/GroundForge/Recursion-steps.md

 createSVG
 ---------

+Defined in [batch.js].
 The global variable `svgFile` should contain the file name.
 Subsequent calls without changing `svgFile` overwrites previous results without any warning.

 * **data** - the result of `dibl.D3Data().get` or the result of this function
 * **steps** - gets split at "`;`" into stitch instructions, each value is used to create a new thread diagram from a previous thread diagram used as pair diagram, see also step 2 and 3 on the [recursive] page.
 An empty string creates the initial thread diagram.